rivernihil/5th-ed-modified-zener-psion/psion.md

 <p>By spending 8 hours in meditation, you can exchange one or both of the spells you chose for different spells of the same levels.</p>

 ### Mental Mastery
 When you reach 20th level, you gain mastery over two powerful spells and can cast them with little effort.
 Choose two 3rd-level psion spells from among those you know as your mastered spells.
-You always have these spells prepared, they don't count against the number of spells you have prepared, and you can cast each of them once at their lowest level without expending PSI.
+You can cast each of them once at their lowest level once a day without expending PSI.
 When you do so, you can't do so again until you finish a short rest.
 <p>If you want to cast either spell at a higher level, you must expend PSI as normal.</p>

 <div class='pageNumber auto'></div>